brynpickering/bangalore-calliope/README.md

 This commit provides the model for the publication:

-`B. Pickering and R. Choudhary, ‘District energy system optimisation under uncertain demand: Handling data-driven stochastic profiles’, Applied Energy, vol. 236, pp. 1138–1157, Feb.
-2019.
-DOI: 10.1016/j.apenergy.2018.12.037`
+`(Under Review) B. Pickering and R. Choudhary, ‘Out-of-Sample, Out of Mind: Quantifying Resilience in Energy Systems with Out-of-Sample Testing’, Energy, 2020`

 If you use this model or work derived from it in an academic publication, please cite the above publication!